RedPitaya/Documentation/appsFeatures/examples/acqRF-exm2.rst

 .. code-block:: matlab

     The code is written in MATLAB.
-In the code we use SCPI commands and TCP client communication.
-Copy code to MATLAB editor and press run.
+In the code, we use SCPI commands and TCP client communication.
+Copy the code from below into the MATLAB editor, save the project, and hit the "Run" button.

     %% Define Red Pitaya as TCP/IP object clear all